stevenstetzler/mu2e-smb-fgb-scanner/README.md

 The directory `python/images` is provided as a place to store the images from the scanner.

-It is not required that iamges be placed here, as long as you have the pathname of the new images.
+It is not required that images be placed here, as long as you have the pathname of the new images.

 Images of the scanned bars and holes are stored in `python/measurements/smb_images` and `python/measurements/fgb_images`.